 4 Reasons Not to Install iOS 13.3.1 & 11 Reasons You Should

 The iOS 13.3.1 update is a maintenance release and it could have a huge impact on your iPhone’s performance.
 While some of you should install Apple’s new firmware right now, others are better off waiting for a few hours or a few more days before moving to iOS 13.3.1.
+Some of you might even want to wait for the next version of iOS 13.

-Apple’s iOS 13.3.1 update is compatible with the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR.
-It’s also available for the company’s iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max flagships.
+Apple’s iOS 13.3.1 update is compatible with the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.

 Unlike iOS 13.3, iOS 13.3.1 brings a short list of enhancements and bug fixes to the iPhone.

-The iOS 13.3.1 update requires a fairly large download.
+It might be small, but the iOS 13.3.1 update requires a fairly large download.
 It’s around 200MB for iPhone owners moving their device up from iOS 13.3.

-That said, the iOS 13.3.1 download will be bigger for those of you moving up from older versions of iOS.
+The iOS 13.3.1 download will be bigger for those of you moving up from older versions of iOS.
 That’s because the features and fixes from the updates you skipped are baked into your upgrade.

 Apple’s next batch of bug fixes could be weeks away so those of you on the fence about an upgrade should dig into feedback before moving to iOS 13.3.1.